 Identify Practice-Specific Needs

-Start by determining what is most important for your practice, as each has different requirements.
+First, please describe what is most relevant to your practice since each has unique requirements.
 Are you seeing a lot of patients?
 Are there any specialized services you provide that call for unique workflows?
-Based on these requirements, create a list of “must-have” and “nice-to-have” features.
-For example, while some practices prioritize quick data entry for busy clinics, others require sophisticated imaging capabilities.
+This is the list of “required” and “good-to-have” features according to requirements.
+Examples include emphasis on speed of data entry for the busy clinic environment, but also emphasis on more sophisticated imaging features, for example.

 Integration with Existing Systems